DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-16-question-protocol-for-pilot.md

     }],
     what: ["Appears in provider-facing interface and retrievable via API"],
     accuracy: ["Providers ask for documentation"],
     notes: ["In addition to status, do we also need to ask for the date they entered the country?
 This might be relevant if an applicant has a Tier 5 Visa (from Australia or New Zealand, where people can work for up to 2 years in the UK).
-This may also impact funding decisions"]
+Date they entered the country can also impact funding."]
   }
 }) }}